awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 The set of all captured plans for a managed statement is known as the *plan history*\.
 Later, you can decide if the `Unapproved` plans perform well and change them to `Approved`, `Rejected`, or `Preferred` by using the `apg_plan_mgmt.evolve_plan_baselines` function or the `apg_plan_mgmt.set_plan_status` function\.

 To turn off automatic plan capture, set `apg_plan_mgmt.capture_plan_baselines` to `off` in the parameter group for the DB instance\.
-Then restart the database for the setting to take effect\.
+Follow the same general process as outlined above, modifying your custom DB parameter group value for `apg_plan_mgmt.capture_plan_baselines` and then applying the custom DB parameter group to your Aurora DB instance\.

 For more about plan capture, see [Capturing execution plans](AuroraPostgreSQL.Optimize.CapturePlans.md)\.